Nano2PlastProject/TheFullMulti_RIVER/README.md

-# The Full Multi Microplastics River Model
+# The Full Multi Plastic Particles River Model
 =======================================

 River version of the Full Multi framework